 - Screening questions /or question to select/prepare scenarios – you probably will not use

 - Explain interface: or any other equipment.

-- Tell the scenario: And any other specific instructions, such as tasks to be performed.
-This should be on a separate piece of paper.
-The participant should not see the whole test plan.
+- Tell the scenario: And any other specific instructions, such as the environment.
+This should be on a separate piece of paper for you to read.

 - Repeat: steps 4-6 for each scenario

-- Post test questionnaire: This should be on a separate piece of paper.
+- Post test questionnaire and interview: General feeling about the app and demographics.
+This should be on a separate piece of paper.

 - Thank the participant

 - Organize the files

 The test should be short, no longer than an hour, probably a half hour.
 Participants can not concentrate for more than an hour.

 Immediately after the test organize your notes.
 Enter your notes in the computer as soon as possible; if you can, immediately after the test session.